-After seven years as Executive Vice-President Human Resources, Geoff Skingsley has been appointed Executive Vice-President of the Africa - Middle East Zone.
-This region of the world is the final major frontier for L'Oréal, a zone with strong demographic growth with substantial long-term economic potential.
+After seven years as

+Executive Vice-President

+Human Resources,

+Geoff Skingsley has been

+appointed Executive

+Vice-President of

+the Africa - Middle East Zone.

+This region of the world

+is the final major frontier

+for L'Oréal, a zone with

+strong demographic growth

+with substantial long-term

+economic potential.

 Jérôme Tixier, Advisor to the Chairman, has succeeded Geoff Skingsley and has joined the Executive Committee as Executive Vice-President Human Resources.

+Jean-Paul AGON

+Chairman and Chief Executive Officer

+Jérôme TIXIER

+Executive Vice-President Human Resources and Advisor to the Chairman

+3 Sara RAVELLA

-Jean-Paul AGON Chairman and Chief Executive Officer Ø Jérôme TIXIER Executive Vice-President Human Resources and Advisor to the Chairman Sara RAVELLA Executive Vice-President Communication, Sustainability and Public Affairs - Frédéric ROZÉ Executive Vice-President North America Zone - 5 Geoff SKINGSLEY Executive Vice-President Africa - Middle East Zone Laurent ATTAL Executive Vice-President Research and Innovation
+Executive Vice-President Communication, Sustainability and Public Affairs Frédéric ROZÉ Executive Vice-President North America Zone

+Geoff SKINGSLEY Executive Vice-President Africa - Middle East Zone Laurent ATTAL Executive Vice-President Research and Innovation

-Created at the end of 2010 at Executive Committee level, the Strategic Marketing Department, headed by Marc Menesguen, has the task of coordinating the group's transformations in the areas of strategic foresight, understanding consumers, marketing creativity, advertising creation, digital communications, and distribution modes, to make sure that all changes taking place in the world are converted into opportunities. - Nicolas HIERONIMUS President L'Oréal Luxe - Marc MENESGUEN Executive Vice-President Strategic Marketing - Jean-Philippe BLANPAIN Executive Vice-President Operations - Alexandre POPOFF Executive Vice-President Latin America Zone - Christian MULLIEZ Executive Vice-President Administration and Finance - Brigitte LIBERMAN President Active Cosmetics Division - Jean-Jacques LEBEL President Consumer Products Division - An VERHULST-SANTOS President Professional Products Division - Jochen ZAUMSEIL Executive Vice-President Asia, Pacific Zone Because cosmetics can help people become more self-confident, express their personality, and feel more comfortable with others, L'Oréal wants to provide everyone with access to beauty.
-Thursday and the second s
+Created at the end of 2010 at Executive Committee level, the Strategic Marketing Department, headed by Marc Menesguen, has the task of coordinating the group's transformations in the areas of strategic foresight, understanding consumers, marketing creativity, advertising creation, digital communications, and distribution modes, to make sure that all changes taking place in the world are converted into opportunities.

+- Nicolas HIERONIMUS

+President

+L'Oréal Luxe

+- Marc MENESGUEN

+Executive Vice-President

+Strategic Marketing

+- Jean-Philippe BLANPAIN Executive Vice-President Operations

+- Alexandre POPOFF

+Executive Vice-President

+Latin America Zone

+- Christian MULLIEZ Executive Vice-President Administration and Finance

+- President

+Active Cosmetics Division

+- Jean-Jacques LEBEL

+President

+Consumer Products Division

+- An VERHULST-SANTOS

+President

+Professional Products Division

+- Jochen ZAUMSEIL

+Executive Vice-President

+Asia, Pacific Zone

-In a worldwide market undergoing a complete transformation, L'Oréal is making new advances to offer the best in cosmetics to as many people as possible.
+L'ORÉAL and the world of beauty in 2011 In a worldwide market undergoing a complete transformation, L'Oréal is making new advances to offer the best in cosmetics to as many people as possible.
 At a glance, find out everything you need to know about the growth drivers, the figures for the year, the brands, the countries which have recorded the best performances, and the group's progress in Sustainable Development.

-THE BEAUTY MARKET IN 2011 p.16 L'ORÉAL 2011 FINANCIAL HIGHLIGHTS p.18 DIVISION AND BRAND ACTIVITIES p.20 L'ORÉAL'S WORLDWIDE PERFORMANCES p.22 SOCIAL AND ENVIRONMENTAL RESPONSIBILITY INDICATORS p.24 The beauty MARKET in 2011 A DYNAMIC AND EXPANDING MARKET OF 153 BILLION EUROS The worldwide cosmetics market represents 153 billion euros, and in 2011 it grew by an estimated $\pm 4.4\%^{(1)}$.
+THE BEAUTY MARKET IN 2011 p.16L'ORÉAL 2011 FINANCIAL HIGHLIGHTS p.18DIVISION AND BRAND ACTIVITIES p.20L'ORÉAL'S WORLDWIDE PERFORMANCES p.22SOCIAL AND ENVIRONMENTAL RESPONSIBILITY INDICATORS p.24 The beauty MARKET in 2011 A DYNAMIC AND EXPANDING MARKET OF 153 BILLION EUROS

+The worldwide cosmetics market represents 153 billion euros, and in 2011 it grew by an estimated +4.4%(1).
 It is a particularly solid market, which is steadily expanding, while proving very resilient when economic conditions are at their most difficult.
 The cosmetics consumer's behaviour has not changed since the beginning of the crisis.
 There has been no devaluation, banalisation or massification of the market.
 On the contrary, consumers' aspirations for quality are higher than ever, with a special interest for technology and new ideas.
 The cosmetics market remains a supply-led market, driven by innovation, and consumers are always looking for quality, performance and perceived results.
 WORLDWIDE COSMETICS MARKET FROM 2002 TO 2011(1) (annual growth rate as %)

-BREAKDOWN OF THE WORLDWIDE COSMETICS MARKET(1)
+BREAKDOWN OF THE WORLDWIDE COSMETICS MARKET(1) (as %)